mattgwagner/Dreamhost-Dynamic-DNS-Updater/README.md

 ## Building ##

 The project is built using C# in Visual Studio 2012.
 You can also build the project using `msbuild` via the `build.cmd` script in the root of the project.
-You need to have NuGet Pacakge Restore enabled to allow NuGet to download the supporting libraries (TopShelf and Quartz.net in particular).

 Simple logging is doing via NLog to `Logging.log` where the executable is run, but can be configured via *NLog.config*.